-In any case, there was no point in turning the cable very strongly when pushing the brush through the duct: the cable is much smaller in diameter than the duct; exerting too much torque would simply wind the cable into a spring that pressed against the duct walls, preventing further progress into the duct.
+In any case, there was no point in turning the cable very strongly when pushing the brush through the duct.
+The cable is much smaller in diameter than the duct.
+Therefore, exerting too much torque would simply wind the cable into a spring that pressed against the duct walls, preventing further progress.
 It was only on withdrawal from the duct that the cable and brush could be spun with any force.

 I started by attaching the 2 inch brush.
 The close-up below shows the brush along with the supplied Allen wrenches that tighten the parts into position.